davified/data-eng-bootcamp/data-processing-mapreduce/README.md

 - `setJarByClass` will help the program to finding where a given class came from. if we didn't set, it will throw `ClassNotFoundException`

 #### Create sample data
-This is simple. we just create some sample txt file `sample.txt` inside or `resources` folder. we put below very simple content first
+This is simple. we just create some sample txt file `sample.txt` inside `resources` folder. we put below very simple content first
 ```
 hello world